 When you pick up a weapon, you must clear the gun while pointing it in a safe direction.
 Clearing a weapon (verifying that it's empty) is a little different depending on the type of weapon you're handling.
 It consists of several deliberate actions to remove any ammunition and prove the weapon is completely unloaded.

 To clear semi-automatic handguns, first, remove the magazine.
 This must always be the first step.
 Next, pull back on the slide and visually inspect the chamber through the open ejection port and verify the chamber is empty.
 Reversing this sequence can be disastrous.
 Pulling the slide back before removing the magazine may unintentionally chamber a round when the slide returns.
-This is a common and potentially fatal error.
+This is a common and potentially fatal error, so make sure you're well versed in common gun errors (especially errors common to new shooters).
 The safest method is to lock the slide back and verify that the magazine is removed and the chamber is empty.

 A revolver is easier to clear.
 Most modern revolvers have a cylinder release, allowing the cylinder to swing out to the side for a visual inspection.
 Older handguns may have a fixed cylinder with a side-loading port.
 The shooter must visually inspect each chamber.
 Other handguns may open differently.
 The point is to visually inspect every chamber of the weapon to verify it's empty.